Cite-Builder.com User Guide

 Once you have navigated to the citation source rule you want to use (either by navigating down through the rules hierarchy or using the Rules Search (Premium feature)) you are presented with a page similar to the following:

-To create the citation, you simply fill out the fields and click the black button for the required citation style (in this case, labelled Evidence Explained ).
 Depending on the source type and the citation style, you will be presented with the citation in one or more formats:

 • 1st Footnote